michalpetrycki/CM2100/README.md

 <h1>CM2100 GUI COURSEWORK</h1>

-Main application allows to act as customer or as an admin/employee.
+Application allows to act as customer or as an admin/employee.

 <br />
 Customer mode: <br />